namtoki/English/03_usage_verb.md

 - [idiom] make it a rule to V:          She `makes it a rule to` dispense with evening.
 - [idiom] preside over:                 で司会を務める
 - [idiom] put O on hold:                We are going to `put this project on hold`. / Can you `put it on hold`?
+- [idiom] see to it that:               The professor `saw to it that` all of students understood the nature of the assignment.
 - [idiom] take care V-ing:              We hope to `wrap up` the negotiations at the next meeting.
 - [idiom] take the plunge and V:
 - [idiom] take ~~~ off:                 `take time off` / `take a day off`